Maharashtra government's strict poll code leaves RWITC high and 'dry'

-A decision to enforce a code of conduct ahead of the September 8 elections at the Royal Western India Turf Club, which includes a clause against wining and dining potential voters, has proved to be a bitter brew to swallow for several members; it has also triggered an internal turf war of sorts at the posh club
+A decision to enforce a code of conduct ahead of the September 8 elections at the Royal Western India Turf Club has proved to be a bitter brew to swallow for several members

 A state government diktat barring candidates for two crucial committees at the Mahalaxmi Race Course from wining and dining potential voters has left a bad taste in the mouth of several members of the Royal Western India Turf Club (RWITC).